Cal Poly Mustangs: NCAA infractions

 In 1987 while competing as an NCAA Division II school, the National Collegiate Athletic Association found the athletic department guilty of infractions relating to the men's basketball program.
 During the course of the investigation, then head coach Ernie Wheeler resigned from his position and was later publicly reprimanded.

-As the department was transitioning from Division I to NCAA Division I in 1994, the department self-reported violations related to the baseball program.
+As the department was transitioning from Division II to NCAA Division I in 1994, the department self-reported violations related to the baseball program.
 Cal Poly identified head coach Steve McFarland as having given improper financial aid to both players and members of his coaching staff.
 In 1995, the NCAA accepted Cal Poly's self-imposed penalties which included forfeiture of their NCAA Division II baseball championship and other top finishes and a postseason ban.

 In April 2019, the athletic department was placed on probation for multiple years and was forced to vacate regular season championships and conference tournament records by the NCAA.
 The NCAA reported years worth of infractions involving 265 athletes across 18 sports.
 Additionally, the school must now inform all recruits about the department's infractions prior to official visits.
 In deciding on the severity of punishment, the NCAA noted Cal Poly's two earlier infractions from 1987 and 1995.
 The athletic department appealed, but the decision was upheld in February 2020.